 Default: 0.2 Min: 0 Max: 1

-The maximum number of tokens to generate.
+The maximum response length, in tokens.
 The allowed range depends on the model and analysis mode:

 Controls the response format.
 When you omit this parameter, you receive unstructured text.